FairDD: Fair Dataset Distillation: Experiment

-\paragraph{Datasets} Comprehensive experiments have been conducted on publicly available datasets of diverse biases, including foreground bias (FG), background bias (BG), BG \& FG bias, and real-world bias.
-C-MNIST (FG) is a variant of MNIST~\citep{lecun2010mnist} used to evaluate model fairness, where the handwriting numbers in each class are painted with ten different colors.
-To correlate the TA (digital number) and PA (color) within the training dataset, each training class is predominantly associated with one color according to the same biased ratio (BR), while the remaining samples are evenly painted with the other nine colors.
-BR is the ratio of the majority group samples to the total samples across all groups.
-For the test dataset, we evenly paint the numbers for each class with ten colors to test the model bias trained on $\mathcal{S}$.
-C-MNIST (BG) adopts the same operation on the background and keeps the foreground unchanged.
-Colored-FMNIST (FG) is the modified version of Fashion-MNIST, originally aiming to classify object semantics.
-Like C-MNIST (FG), we color the objects for the training and test datasets.
-Colored-FMNIST (BG) paints the background similarly to C-MNIST (BG).
-CIFAR10-S (BG \& FG) introduces a PA by applying grayscale or not to CIFAR10 samples.
-Following~\cite{wang2020towards}, we grayscale a portion of the training images, correlating TA and PA among different classes.
-For fairness evaluation, we duplicate the test images, apply grayscale to the copies, and add them to the test dataset.
-We also test FairDD on the real-world facial dataset CelebA, a widely used fairness dataset.
-We follow the common practice of treating \texttt{attractive} attribute as TA and \texttt{gender} as PA (evaluations on other attributes refer to Appendix~\ref{appendix: More attributes Analysis on CelebA}). \paragraph{Baselines \& Evaluation metrics} FairDD is a general fairness framework applicable to diverse DDs in DMF.
+\paragraph{Baselines \& Evaluation metrics} FairDD is a general fairness framework applicable to diverse DDs in DMF.
 We apply FairDD to diverse DMF approaches including DM method DM~\citep{zhao2023dataset} and GM methods DC~\citep{zhao2020dataset}, IDC (DC version)~\citep{kim2022dataset}, and DREAM (DC version)~\citep{Liu2023DREAMED}.
 To provide an overall evaluation for model bias toward PA, we use $\textrm{DEO}_\textrm{M}(\downarrow) \in [0, 100]$ and $\textrm{DEO}_\textrm{A}(\downarrow) \in [0, 100]$ to measure the worst and average fairness levels.
 Also, we report accuracy$(\uparrow)$ to assess the model's prediction of TA.
 We also provide a comparison with MTT in Appendix~\ref{appendix: compare_MTT}.
 Sometimes, we will abuse DM+FairDD and FairDD for clarification. \paragraph{Implementation details} We default to BR of 0.9 for all synthetic original datasets to induce significant PA skew.
 In Table~\ref{ablation:br}, we conduct the ablation study on BR.
 All baselines are reproduced using official implementations.
 FairDD doesn't introduce extra hyperparameters or learnable parameters.
 Experiments are conducted on PyTorch 2.0.0 with a single NVIDIA RTX 3090 24GB GPU.